"While I was with you daily in the temple, you did not lay hands on Me; but this hour and the power of darkness are yours."Luke 22:53(NASB)

 During the hours before Christ's arrest, many things took place with great rapidity.
 After Jesus and His disciples had partaken of the Last Supper, Judas, who had been indwelled by Satan, left the Upper Room and returned to the Jewish leaders to betray Jesus into their hands.
 Jesus was not the Saviour he had expected and earlier in the day he had agreed to betray his Master into the hands of the Jews for 30 pieces of silver - the price of a slave in Old Testament times.

-Knowing that his hour had come Jesus took His followers into the Garden of Gethsemane, where He agonised in prayer as the time for His sacrificial offering on the cross drew ever nearer.
+Knowing that his hour had come, Jesus took His followers into the Garden of Gethsemane where He agonised in prayer as the time for His sacrificial offering on the Cross drew ever nearer.
 He had warned them of what was to happen.
-Earlier He had told them that the Son of man was soon to be betrayed into the hands of wicked men, and that they would kill him, and on the third day, He would rise from the dead.
+Earlier, He had told them that the Son of man was soon to be betrayed into the hands of wicked men who would kill him, and on the third day, He would rise from the dead.

-In the dead of night, as Jesus finished praying, a great many people approached Him, led by Judas - the betrayer.
+In the dead of night, as Jesus finished praying, a great many people approached Him led by Judas - the betrayer.
 He came to Jesus and identified Him with a kiss.
-Temple officials and Roman soldiers came with swords and staves and horses to arrest Him and dragged Him off to face many false trials and be accused by false witnesses, but Jesus said to them.
-"While I was with you daily in the temple, you did not lay hands on Me.
-He was pointing out their cowardly hypocrisy for they could have arrested him on many occasions as He taught the crowds in the Temple court.
+Temple officials and Roman soldiers came with swords and staves and horses to arrest Him and drag Him off to face many false trials and be accused by false witnesses, but Jesus said to them, "While I was with you daily in the temple, you did not lay hands on Me."
+He was pointing out their cowardly hypocrisy, for they could have arrested him on many occasions as He taught the crowds in the Temple court.
 For over three years Jesus had been teaching and preaching openly in the Temple and across the entire nation, but they did not arrest him on those occasions because they feared the peoples' reaction.

 The purity and truth of the Lord Jesus is contrasted with the polluted lies of those that came to arrest Him under the cover of darkness.
 He was the Light of the world and His radiant truth exposed the wicked hypocrisy of His opponents.
 His goodness exposed their evil.
 His light exposed their darkness.
 His truth exposed their lies and the hour of Christ's victory was the hour that the powers of darkness were defeated.

 Heavenly Father, how I praise and thank You for sending Jesus to earth as the sacrifice for sin.
-Thank You that He was willing to suffer at the hands of evil men and to die on the cross, so that by grace through faith in His sacrificial offering, I might believe on His name and be saved From Satan and sin - death and hell.
-I pray that the hypocritical works of darkness that were exposed during Christ's first coming and continue today might be exposed just as Jesus revealed the hypocrisy and lies of those that came to arrest Him in the garden of Gethsemane.
+Thank You that He was willing to suffer at the hands of evil men and to die on the Cross so that by grace through faith in His sacrificial offering, I might believe on His name and be saved from Satan and sin - death and hell.
+I pray that the hypocritical works of darkness that were happening during Christ's first coming and continue today, might be exposed, just as Jesus revealed the hypocrisy and lies of those that came to arrest Him in the garden of Gethsemane.
 In Jesus' name I pray, AMEN.